iFaxity/vite-plugin-istanbul/README.md

 [![npm bundle size (scoped)](https://img.shields.io/bundlephobia/min/vite-plugin-istanbul?label=Bundle%20size&style=for-the-badge)](https://npmjs.org/package/vite-plugin-istanbul)
 [![npm bundle size (scoped)](https://img.shields.io/bundlephobia/minzip/vite-plugin-istanbul?label=Bundle%20size%20%28gzip%29&style=for-the-badge)](https://npmjs.org/package/vite-plugin-istanbul)

-> This project is looking for new maintainers.
-See CONTRIBUTING.md

 A Vite plugin to instrument your code for nyc/istanbul code coverage.
 In similar way as the Webpack Loader `istanbul-instrumenter-loader`.
 Only intended for use in development while running tests.

 Only versions targeting the latest stable Vite version is actively developed.